-- Twelve-Step recovery meetings
+- 12-Step recovery meetings in their area

 - Ongoing events and communication with Discovery Place

 - Planning for peaceful activities such as meditation and prayer